GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

 1) Prepare Config Script
   - Under Helpers folder - find HybridWorkerModulesSync folder and open the script Prepare-ManageModulesConfig.ps1
   - Update lines below with your storage account and container details.
-  - You can also update other variables like where the script will be store locally on your hybrid worker.
+  - You can also update other variables like where the script will be stored locally on your hybrid worker.
-  - Script also support usage of Azure VM instead of Arc Connected machine (e.g. for testing purposes)
+  - Script also supports usage of Azure VM instead of Arc Connected machine (e.g. for testing purposes)
   - Make sure that $manageModulesScriptName is same as name of the script inside folder HybridWorkerModuleSync
   ``` PowerShell
   param(
         $script:blobNameModulesJson = 'required-modules.json',